Generative Research Printer

 Guests of the exhibition interacting with the printer without prompting.

-They are currently being processed, sorting them into their categories, analysing the data and producing the insights.
+The receipts are however showing some interesting trends, and are currently being processed, sorting them into their categories, analysing the data and producing the insights.
+This update will be available soon.